 This is the seventh post in my metaphysics of race series.
-If you want to start at the beginning, you can go right to the introduction to the series.
+If you want to start at the beginning, you can go right to the introduction to the series, or you can go to the list of all the posts with links.
 I was going to have this be the final post, but I've decided to split this material in two.
 This post will look at some general issues, and the final one will get into some specifics.

 What do I mean by the ethics of the metaphysics of race.
 As I said at the beginning, metaphysics is the branch of philosophy dealing with the nature of reality, and looking at the nature of race is thus an exercise in applied metaphysics, in the same way that utilitarianism is an example of an ethical theory and then abortion is an example of an applied issue in ethics.
 The previous posts in the series look at questions such as whether race exists, what sort of thing it is, and so on.
 They are questions about reality.
 And if you've followed along with me in my arguments, then you should be convinced that race is real, the groups we usually call races are social kinds, their social construction involves problematic notions, the categories themsevles came into existence from false views, their current existence is nonetheless real, and where racial boundaries are drawn can vary from place to place, across time, and even from conversation to conversation.
 Social kinds are like that, because what defines them are social conditions that change as people use language differently, have different concerns, or think differently about what they are discussing.

 If you followed me in my line of reasoning in the last post, you would also agree with me that there are groups that biology can identify that seem perfectly reasonably to call races but that are not remotely like the old biological theories of race and are much closer to the social kind races that we refer to in ordinary conversation.
 Our ordinary racial terms don't quite refer to precisely the same groups as these newly recognized biological races, however, so it wouldn't be accurate to say that these groups are the same races that we ordinarily speak of.
 They just overlap a huge amount.